CALICO: Computing Annihilators from Linear Identities Constraining (differential) Operators: Loop integrals as twisted Mellin moments

 This family depends on two invariants, namely $m^2$ and $s$, with the latter defined as in eq.~\eqref{eq:sdefp2}.
 These integrals are of great interest due to their analytic structure.
 For $\ell \geq 2$, they are indeed among the simplest non-factorizable $\ell$-loop integrals which cannot be expressed in terms of generalized polylogarithms.

 Despite their apparent algebraic simplicity, deriving differential equations for these integrals can actually become challenging as the number of loops $\ell$ grows, when using IBPs in momentum space.
 This is due to the need of adding a large number of ISPs (namely $(\ell+2)(\ell-1)/2$), which grows quadratically in $\ell$, to have a complete set of generalized denominators.
 As an example, at six loops we would need 20 ISPs.
 The representations of loop integrals reviewed in this section, however, do not require introducing ISPs and can work just the $\ell+1$ denominators in eq.~\eqref{eq:bananadens}, drastically simplifying the problem.
 We tested this examples for several choices of the loop order $\ell$, finding the general patterns which we describe below.
+We recall that alternative efficient algorithms for computing the Picard-Fuchs operator of $\ell$-loop banana graphs exist (see e.g.~\cite{Vanhove:2014wqa,Bonisch:2021yfw,Pogel:2022vat}) but the one we use here is much more general and not limited to this integral family.

 In the Lee-Pomeransky representation we find first-order annihilators up to degree $\ell+1$.
 In the Schwinger parametrization we find first-order annihilators up to degree $\ell$, as well as one second-order annihilator of degree 2 which is required for a complete reduction.
 Besides the top sector, we have $\ell+1$ subsectors, whose integrals with trivial (i.e.\ constant) numerators factorize as products of $\ell$ one-loop integrals with one denominator as in eq.~\eqref{eq:tadden}.